kuzzleio/kuzzle/doc/2/guides/getting-started/customize-api-behavior/index.md

 ::: info
 Kuzzle uses the [debug](https://www.npmjs.com/package/debug) package to display messages.
-Learn more about debug messages in the [Debugging Kuzzle](/core/2/guides/advanced/3-debugging) guide.
 :::

 Then execute the `server:now` action with Kourou: `kourou server:now`